Get spot-on prescription treatment for melasma without leaving home

 How much does melasma treatment cost?

 Medication: Dr. B only charges for the medical consultation.
-When medications are prescribed, we enable you to choose the most affordable or convenient pharmacy to get the prescription filled.
-Prices for your medication will vary depending on your insurance coverage and whether the drug is a brand or generic.
+When medications are prescribed, we let you choose the most affordable or convenient pharmacy to fill the prescription.
+Your medication prices will vary depending on your insurance coverage and whether the drug is a brand or generic.

 Do you accept insurance?

-At this time, we don’t submit medical consultation claims to insurance companies, but you can use insurance for any resulting prescriptions at your pharmacy.
+Right now, we don’t submit medical consultation claims to health insurance companies.
+But you can use insurance for any resulting prescriptions at your pharmacy.

 How do refills work?